15 Things Every Indecisive Netflix Viewer Needs

 "Let's watch Love Actually."

 "I'm not in the mood for that.
-Can we please do The Crown?"
+Can we please do The Fall?"

 "Ugh, no. I don't want something that serious."